amirqasemi74/react-store/README.md

 }
 ```

 Injection works fine for **stores**.
 Injectable can be injected into all stores.
 Also stores can be injected into other stores but there is one condition.
-For example, you want to inject `A` store into `B` store so the component which is wrapped with `connectStore(..., A)` must be higher in `B` store parent component.
+For example, you want to inject `A` store into `B` store so the component which is wrapped with `connect(..., A)` must be higher in `B` store parent component.
 In other words, it works like React `useContext` rule.

 ```ts
 @Injectable()